semoglou/Machine-Learning-Customer-Segmentation/README.md

 </div>

 #### `Clustering Output`
-The data matrix, comprising rows of individual products and columns of features (keywords and price ranges), serves as the input for clustering algorithms.
+The (scaled) data matrix, comprising rows of individual products and columns of features (keywords and price ranges), serves as the input for clustering algorithms.
 The outcome is a set of clusters, each labeled with an indicative name reflecting the thematic essence captured by the cluster:

 <div align="center">
 <table>